 The exact statistics differ, but I heard Marko quote that the average American dad spends 15 minutes a week with his teens, 5 minutes of which without the tv on.
 Walt Mueller in his book Youth Culture 101 quotes research which indicated that 46% of high school students wished to spend more time with their family.

-If parents want to understand their teens, they have to invest time in this.
-They have to spend time with their kids and spend time in ‘their world’.
-Parents can’t understand the world their teenagers live in, unless they deliberately spend some time listening to pop music, watching popular tv shows, movies, etc.
+If parents want to understand their teens, they have to invest time in them, meaning spending time with their kids and in ‘their world’.
+Parents can’t understand the world their teenagers live in, unless they deliberately engage with teen culture, for instance by listening to pop music, watching popular tv shows, movies, etc.

 But when parents are forced to take jobs because of economic circumstances, this may simply not feasible.
-And we’re not even talking about the many single parent families where time is even more of a scarcity.
+And we’re not even talking about the many single parent families where time is even more scarce.